All Episodes

 There's a lot of important stuff I want to talk about today.

-And I think I want to lead off with this Wall Street Journal article, uh, November 18th, which is today, Friday, and it says that the Senate bill, it's taking aim at big oil companies and would raise their taxes by an estimated 4.3 billion dollars over two years.
+And it says that the Senate bill, it's taking aim at big oil companies and would raise their taxes by an estimated $4.3 billion over two years.

-They're gonna do it an underhand way.
+They're going to do it in an underhand way.

-Uh they're going to change the method by which oil companies account for their oil supplies, their inventories.
+They're going to change the method by which oil companies account for their oil supplies, their inventories.

-Now uh that's in conjunction with hearings that were held on Capitol Hill where they carted in oil executives to explain their profits.
+Now, that's in conjunction with hearings that were held on Capitol Hill where they carted in oil executives to explain their profits.

-Now, can you imagine in United States, the land of the free and the home of the brave, and where we're supposed to have liberty, where CEOs are carted in front of Congress to explain their profits.
+Now, can you imagine in the United States, the land of the free and the home of the brave, and where we're supposed to have liberty, where CEOs are carted in front of Congress to explain their profits.

-That is, uh we have a large amount of our oil drilling because of restrictions elsewhere, we have it in the Gulf.
+That is, we have a large amount of our oil drilling because of restrictions elsewhere.

 And the Gulf is known for hurricanes.